Synthetic Controls with Imperfect Pre-Treatment Fit: Main results

+If we had that $\mathbb{E}[\lambda_t ] \neq 0$ for $t \in \mathcal{T}_1$, then both the demeaned SC and the DID estimators would generally be asymptotically biased.
 In general, it is not possible to rank the demeaned SC and the DID estimators in terms of bias and MSE if treatment assignment is correlated with time-varying common factors.
 We provide in Appendix \ref{example} a specific example in which the DID can have a smaller bias and MSE relative to the demeaned SC estimator.
 This might happen when selection into treatment depends on common factors with low variance, and it happens that a simple average of the controls provides a good match for the factor loadings associated with these common factors.
 In general, however, we should expect a lower bias for the demeaned SC estimator, given that the demeaned SC weights are \emph{partially} chosen to minimize the distance between $\mu_0$ and $\boldsymbol{\mu}' \widehat{\textbf{w}}^{\mbox{ SC$'$}}$, while the DID estimator uses weights that are not data driven.
-For the particular class of linear factor models we present in Section \ref{particular_model}, however, the asymptotic bias and the MSE of the demeaned SC estimator will always be lower relative to the DID estimator, provided that there is stability in the variance of common factors and idiosyncratic shocks before and after the treatment.